- 29.09.2023: We are online!

 Content and Motivation

 The Unified Modelling Language (UML) — more generally, model-driven engineering — plays an important role in modern software design.
 The UML basically consists of a set of different notations, each notation focused on a specific aspect of the software system at hand.
-The aim of this course is to consider some major fragments of the UML: sequence diagrams, hierachical state machines (also known as Statecharts), and the OCL (short for Object Constraint Language).
+The aim of this course is to consider some major fragments and aspects of the UML: message sequence diagrams, message sequence graphs, a logic to reason about MSCs and MSGs, the realisability problem, and, hierachical state machines (also known as Statecharts).

 - Sequence diagrams specify the interaction patterns between the system components and are a popular elicitation technique for requirements engineering.

-- Hierachical state machines and message passing automata are used to describe the behaviour of system components, and are intensively used during the system’s design phases, e.g., in the fields of avionics and automotive industry.
+- Hierachical state machines and communicating finite-state machines are used to describe the behaviour of system components, and are intensively used during the system’s design phases, e.g., in the fields of avionics and automotive industry.

 Aims of this Course